 Carl continues to hunt the Little Missouri landscape, making good use of his skills with spice and smoke.
 He is quick to acknowledge that going home empty handed does not lessen the enjoyment of time spent in the Badlands.
 Grown son Erik often accompanies Carl as he has since childhood, and Carl’s influence as teacher led Erik to a natural resource vocation.

 Carl has served as both BCA treasurer and president.

-Staff for BCA, Jan Swenson grew up with the Big Missouri, measuring life’s passages against a backdrop of cottonwood bottoms.
+Past staff for BCA, Jan Swenson grew up with the Big Missouri, measuring life’s passages against a backdrop of cottonwood bottoms.
 That draw was transferred to the wilder rhythms of the Little Missouri and into the sere landscapes of the Badlands.
-Jan’s organizational skills combined with a propensity for volunteer activism at the grassroots level, led her to BCA and her current staff position.
+Jan’s organizational skills combined with a propensity for volunteer activism at the grassroots level, led her to BCA and her previous staff position.

 Farm kid Larry Thuner grew up in North Dakota just three miles south of the Canadian border – near the small (and getting smaller: current population is 8) hamlet of Hansboro.
 As Larry claims, “The farm raised grain and a dairy herd and 5 of us.”

 After college at NDSU and serving in the US Army, Larry spent 40 years with the Farmers Home Administration of the USDA and its “next generation” Farm Service Agency.
 He retired in June of 2005 as Farm Loan Manager for Stark, Bowman, Billings, Golden Valley and Slope counties where he made and serviced loans to farmers and ranchers who could not get credit elsewhere – usually to beginning operators and those having financial difficulties.